 - Wolfgat: Named the Best Restaurant in the World at The World Restaurant Awards in 2019, Wolfgat is a cave of culinary delight with seasonal tasting menus.
 Advance booking required.

 - Leeto: Fine dining with a mix of seafood, venison, and steak dishes.
-Also check out the I Love Foodies review on Leeto (written by Gill).

 - The Noisy Oyster: Good food in the heart of Paternoster.

 - Gaaitjie: Unbeatable location with ocean views and fine dining.

 - De See Kat Restaurant: Combining the calm of the ocean with the hub of Paternoster’s most-visited attraction, the Paternoster Waterfront & Crayfish Wharf.

 - Mondvol: Slightly further out of town with phenomenal breakfasts.